noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

 ### pricing

+- read/write throughput depending on capacity modes
-- charged for data stored and R/W throughput
+  - on demand: billed for each read and write
+    - you dont need to specify expected throughput
+    - best if you create new tables with unknown workloads or have unpredictable application traffic.
+  - provisioned: billed for read and write capacity & use auto scaling to automatically adjust your table’s capacity within those limits
+    - not for each specific read/write
+    - best if you have predictable application traffic or run applications whose traffic is consistent or ramps up and down gradually.
+- data storage
+- optional features

 ## terms

-- consistency: ability to read data understanding that all prior writes will be reflected in the results returned
+- consistency: the probability that previous writes will be reflected in future reads
 - scatter gather technique: funny name for a regular-ole thread-safe data chunking algorithm
   - the base thread determines the number of chunks primary key for each chunk
   - threads are created to read/write chunks to/from dynamodb